busstoptaktik/geodesy/ruminations/010-rumination.md

 As 19111 (along with 19161) describes the relation between coordinates (i.e. numbers), and locations (i.e. the physical world), 19111 should speak in geodetic and hence empirical terms.
 As elaborated under Item 0 below, there is no axiomatic highway towards the georeference.
 The georeference is fundamentally geodetic and empirical, so 19111 needs to bridge the gap between geodesy and geomatics - in other words, 19111 must "speak geodesy".

-When we communicate as **geodesists**, we communicate about the physical world, so we tend to get away with being linguistically sloppy, since physical reality and human conception are magnificent disambiguators.
+But when we communicate as **geodesists**, we communicate about the physical world, so we tend to get away with being linguistically sloppy, since physical reality and human conception are magnificent disambiguators.

-When we communicate as **geomaticians**, on the other hand, we must be conceptually and linguistically more strict, since we concern ourselves with feeding the bit-crunching monsters, which posess neither imagination, nor reason.
+When we communicate as **geomaticians**, on the other hand, we must be conceptually and linguistically more strict, since we concern ourselves with feeding the bit-crunching monsters, which possess neither imagination, nor reason.

 Bridging the gap between contextual sloppiness, and context free rigor is no simple feat.
 Building a sufficiently rich terminology and understanding may very well take yet another few decades.
 But while that materializes, at least we can try to maintain, trim and focus 19111, making sure it doesn't buckle under its own load *en route*.

 ## Item 0: Empirical contraptions vs. axiomatic idealizations

-It is still overly underexposed in 19111, that geodetic reference frames are **empirical contraptions**, while geometric coordinate systems are **axiomatic idealizations** and that the only way to establish a connection between the abstract coordinate tuples, and the concrete physical world, is through a reference frame squarely embedded in that physical world.
+It is still overly underexposed in 19111, that geodetic reference frames are **empirical contraptions**, while geometric coordinate systems are **axiomatic idealizations** and that the only way to establish a connection from the abstract coordinate tuples, to the concrete physical world, is through a reference frame squarely embedded in that physical world.

 So to remedy this, 19111 should stop talking about coordinates referenced to metadata (as in [Figure 3](https://docs.ogc.org/as/18-005r4/18-005r4.html#figure_3)), but rather try to make it clear that e.g: